 One option for the United States is to continue with its current policy.
 In some respects the immigration policy in place since the mid-1960s has worked reasonably well.
 As noted earlier, the best available evidence suggests that the past half century’s immigrants have tended to adhere more to traditional American values than their US-born counterparts do and that they may have had little or no adverse impact on employment or wages of low-skilled native-born workers.
 Like low-skilled natives, low-skilled immigrants tend to use more in government services than they pay in taxes, but they may more than offset this by helping to reduce the price of houses and other goods and services.
 The second and third generation of the past half century’s immigrants have tended to assimilate just as thoroughly as their predecessors of a century ago.
 A healthy majority of Americans believe that immigration “is a good thing for this country today” (rather than a bad thing) and that immigrants today “strengthen our country because of their hard work and talents” (rather than being “a burden on our country because they take our jobs, housing, and health care”), as figures 5 and 6 show.
 Finally, as we see in figure 7, illegal immigration, the source of much of the dislike of our existing policy, has been negative over the past decade.
 Unauthorized immigrants’ share of the US population is lower now than in 2007.
 Given these considerations, some will ask “Why change the policy?”

 One argument in favor of change is that even if immigration’s effects on America’s economy and society have been muted, our policy approach corrodes tolerance and trust.
 As Christopher Jencks puts it, “The federal government’s policy of opposing illegal immigration while refusing to enforce laws against hiring illegal immigrants has had huge costs.
 It has exacerbated popular distrust of the federal government (…).
 It has also increased hostility to foreigners, especially Mexicans, who are all suspected of having entered the country illegally.
-To many Americans Washington’s failure to control illegal immigration, like its failure to deal with the aftermath of Hurricane Katrina, is just another example of how out of touch, duplicitous, and incompetent federal officials really are.”13
+To many Americans Washington’s failure to control illegal immigration … is just another example of how out of touch, duplicitous, and incompetent federal officials really are.”19

 What policy changes could we make?

 The most restrictive type of proposal is to reduce the volume of both legal and illegal immigration.
-A particularly draconian version of this would be a “zero immigration” policy.14 Some Americans might support this, but probably not enough for lawmakers to give it serious consideration.
+A particularly draconian version of this would be a “zero immigration” policy.20 Some Americans might support this, but probably not enough for lawmakers to give it serious consideration.
 As figure 8 shows, the share of Americans who say they favor decreasing immigration has rarely exceeded 50%, and it currently is at its lowest level since polling began in the mid-1970s.
 Figure 9 separates views about legal immigrants from those about illegal immigrants.
 Only 30% of the public want to reduce the amount of legal immigration at all, much less to zero.
 This share probably would be even lower if Americans had a more accurate sense of immigrants’ prevalence.
-According to a 2014 survey, Americans think immigrants are 32% of the US population, when actually they’re about 13%.15
+According to a 2014 survey, Americans think immigrants are 32% of the US population, when actually they’re about 13%.21

 How could we reduce illegal immigration?
 One strategy is to locate unauthorized immigrants and deport them.
 During the 2016 presidential campaign, Donald Trump promised to deport all 11 million illegal immigrants currently in the US.
 That would be a tall order.
-The number of deportations has risen sharply in recent decades, from an average of 20,000 per year during the Reagan administration to 400,000 per year during the Obama administration.
-Yet as figure 7 reveals, this represents a tiny fraction of the illegal immigrants in the country.
+The number of deportations has risen sharply in recent decades, from an average of 20,000 per year during the Reagan administration to 400,000 per year during the Obama administration, as figure 10 shows.
+Yet as figure 11 reveals, this represents a tiny fraction of the illegal immigrants in the country.

 Donald Trump’s signature pledge during the 2016 presidential campaign was to build a giant wall along the entire border with Mexico.
-Whether he will follow through with this, and whether it will work if he does, remains to be seen.
-Janet Napolitano, former governor of Arizona and Secretary of Homeland Security, once quipped “Show me a 50-foot wall and I’ll show you a 51-foot ladder.”17 Portions of the border already have been walled off over the past several decades, and money spent on border control activities has risen sharply since the mid-1980s, as figure 12 shows.
+Janet Napolitano, former governor of Arizona and Secretary of Homeland Security, once quipped “Show me a 50-foot wall and I’ll show you a 51-foot ladder.”23 Portions of the border already have been walled off over the past several decades, and money spent on border control activities has risen sharply since the mid-1980s, as figure 12 shows.
 This appeared to have little impact in the 1990s, but since 2000 border apprehensions of immigrants attempting to enter the United States illegally have dropped sharply, as we see in figure 13.
-At the same time, the policy of enhanced border security appears to have had the unintended effect of causing more Mexican immigrants who do enter the United States illegally to remain in the country, whereas previously such immigrants tended to circulate back and forth.18
+At the same time, the policy of enhanced border security appears to have had the unintended effect of causing more Mexican immigrants who do enter the US illegally to remain in the country, whereas previously such immigrants tended to circulate back and forth.24

-A different approach to reducing illegal immigration is to reinstate a guest worker program for migrants from Mexico and perhaps other countries.19 This would allow a specified number of people to enter the US to work for one to three years, as we did with Mexico from 1942 to 1964.
+A different approach to reducing illegal immigration would be to reinstate a temporary (“guest”) worker program for migrants from Mexico and perhaps other countries.25 This would allow a specified number of people to enter the US to work for one to three years, as we did with Mexico from 1942 to 1964.
 We already have a “temporary work visa” program, but until recently it allowed in mostly highly-educated (H1B) workers.26 Over the past decade the program has sharply increased the number of agricultural workers (H2A) it admits, as figure 14 shows.
 Along with the 2008-09 economic crisis, this may be the key reason why unauthorized immigration has decreased during this period (figure 7).
-While this rise in temporary migrant workers may satisfy the wishes of employers, who want an abundant supply of low-wage workers, and of those who want a reduction in illegal immigration.
-But there are potential concerns: Would the logistics of forcing such a large number of guest workers to leave prove too difficult?
-And would it be good to have a large group of people in the country who have no political rights?
+While this rise in temporary migrant workers may satisfy the wishes of employers, who want an abundant supply of low-wage workers, and of those who want a reduction in illegal immigration, there are potential concerns: Will the logistics of forcing such a large number of guest workers to leave prove too difficult?
+And is it good to have a large group of people in the country who have no political rights?

 Another suggestion is for the United States to boost its efforts to assist Mexico’s economic development.
 Illegal immigration is driven mainly by the search for economic betterment, so improving economic conditions in source countries will tend to reduce it.
 The 1994 North American Free Trade Agreement (NAFTA) was a good first step.
 It reduced the cost of importing products from Mexico into the United States and thereby encouraged creation of factories (“maquiladoras”) and businesses in Mexico.
 But China’s rise as a site for low-cost manufacturing, particularly after 2000, limited NAFTA’s benefits for Mexico.
 A more aggressive proposal is for something like a Marshall Plan for Mexico — massive financial assistance for infrastructure development, job creation, schools, and poverty alleviation.

 Some favor leaving the overall volume of legal immigration more or less intact but shifting its composition.
 Since the early 1990s the US has let in a total of roughly one million legal permanent (non-temporary-work-visa) immigrants per year.
-Family reunification accounts for about 65%, skills 15%, and refugees and other special categories the remainder.21 As figure 9 shows, the share of immigrants with even a high school degree has stalled in recent decades.
-One proposal is to prioritize skills rather than family reunification in the legal immigration system.22 That might give a boost to our economy and reduce the net cost of immigrants to taxpayers, though it isn’t clear how large the gain would be.
+Family reunification accounts for about 65%, skills 15%, refugees 10%, and other special categories the remainder.27 As figure 15 shows, the share of immigrants with even a high school degree has stalled in recent decades.
+One proposal is to prioritize skills rather than family reunification in the legal immigration system.28 That might give a boost to our economy and reduce the net cost of immigrants to taxpayers, though it isn’t clear how large the gain would be.

 A third is to take in more refugees.
 A refugee is “someone who has been forced to flee his or her country because of persecution, war or violence.
-A refugee has a well-founded fear of persecution for reasons of race, religion, nationality, political opinion or membership in a particular social group.”29 The United Nations estimates that 65 million people have been displaced from their homes by war or persecution as of 2020, the largest number since World War II.
-Of these, 48 million were still living in their country of origin while 24 million were in another country.23 The most visible crisis is Syria’s.
+A refugee has a well-founded fear of persecution for reasons of race, religion, nationality, political opinion or membership in a particular social group.”29 The United Nations estimates that 82 million people were displaced from their homes by war or persecution as of 2020, the largest number since World War II.
+Of these, 48 million were still living in their country of origin while 34 million were in another country.30 The most visible crisis is Syria’s.
 Since 2011, around 5 million Syrians have left because of that country’s civil war.
 Most are in Turkey, Lebanon, Jordan, Egypt, and Iraq.
-Germany has pledged to take 100,000, other European Union (EU) countries 30,000.
-The United States has agreed to accept only 10,000.31 According to the 1951 UN Refugee Convention, ratified by 145 countries, refugees should not be returned to a country where they face serious threats to their life or freedom.
+Germany pledged to take 100,000, other European Union (EU) countries 30,000.
+The United States agreed to accept only 10,000.31 According to the 1951 UN Refugee Convention, ratified by 145 countries, refugees should not be returned to a country where they face serious threats to their life or freedom.
 This is now considered a rule of customary international law.

-Perhaps the most controversial proposal of all is for the US to adopt an “open immigration” approach.
-The moral argument in favor of doing so is straightforward: birth country is no less accidental than is birth location within a country, and it tends to be far more consequential.
-Freedom and equality of opportunity require the ability to choose where one lives.25 Opponents warn this could lead to overwhelming numbers of people moving from poor or politically repressive countries to rich democratic ones.
+Perhaps the most controversial proposal of all is for the US to adopt an “open borders” approach.32 The moral argument in favor of doing so is straightforward: birth country is no less accidental than is birth location within a country, and it tends to be far more consequential.
+Freedom and equality of opportunity require the ability to choose where one lives.
+Opponents warn this could lead to overwhelming numbers of people moving from poor or politically repressive countries to rich democratic ones.
 Open immigration advocates point to the European Union’s experience with open borders.
 Skeptics feared an unmanageable flood of migrants from Romania, Poland, and other poor member countries to Germany, France, the UK, and other affluent ones.
-But it didn’t happen.26
+But it didn’t happen.33

-Things could play out differently if we were to open our borders to Mexico and the rest of Latin America, given the large Latino population already here.
+Things could play out differently if the United States were to open its borders to Mexico and the rest of Latin America, given the large Latino population already here.
 Nor does the EU experience tell us what would happen if rich countries were opened to immigration from the world’s poorest ones.
-In addition, while the economics of intra-EU immigration have proved manageable, the politics have been more problematic, with nationalist parties rising in popularity in nearly all western European nations.27
+In addition, while the economics of intra-EU immigration have proved manageable, the politics have been more problematic, with nationalist parties rising in popularity in nearly all western European nations.34

 Since 2007, immigration has become more straightforwardly partisan, with Republicans favoring a restrictive approach and Democrats favoring greater protections and a path to citizenship for current illegal immigrants.
 That isn’t likely to increase the odds of reform.